SequentMicrosystems/lkit-rpi/README.md

 ~/lkit-rpi$ sudo make install
 ```

-Now you can access all the functions of the relays board through the command "4relplus".
+Now you can access all the functions of the relays board through the command "lkit".
 Use -h option for help:
 ```bash
 ~$ lkit -h
 ```